Wang 144-T Scientific Calculator

 The -9V regulator for the 1101's - Highlighted area is the transistor that failed

-Referring to the schematic, I found that there is a zener diode/pass-transistor voltage regulator located on the logic board whose purpose is to regulate the -12V supply from the power supply down to approx. -9.2V for running the RAM chips.
+Referring to the schematic, I found that there is a zener diode/pass-transistor voltage regulator located on the main logic board whose purpose is to regulate the -12V supply from the power supply down to approx. -9.2V for operating the RAM chips.
 Checking through this circuitry showed that the pass transistor, a PNP device, was shorted, allowing the -12V to flow straight through without regulation.
 Unfortunately, the schematics mention only a Wang internal part number for this transistor, and there are no signs of any usable part number or manufacturer on the transistor itself.
-I have no part number references for Wang transistors, so I didn't have any way to identify the part's manufacturer or manufacturer part number.
+I didn't have any way to identify the part's manufacturer or manufacturer part number.
 Since the transistor was shorted, there was no way to measure the parameters of the transistor to determine an appropriate replacement.
 It also wasn't clear if the transistor was silicon or germanium.
 Rather than go through a tedious trial and error process to find an appropriate replacement transistor, the voltage regulator circuit was bypassed, and replaced with a single 7909 -9V Voltage Regulator IC.
 This device has three pins, Vin, Vout, and Ground.
 The -12V main supply was routed to the Vin pin, the Vout pin was connected to the circuit board trace providing the -9V supply to the memory chips, and the Ground pin was connected to a nearby circuit board trace that provides logic ground to the IC's.
 The regulator was tested without the RAM chips in place, and delivered a very clean -9V.
 The RAM chips from the 144T were then placed in a Wang C-52 calculator (a later design machine that uses the same chips), and I was overjoyed to find that the chips were good -- the application of -12V to the chips due to the failed regulator did not damage them, which was quite a worry because these chips are very difficult to find today.
 The RAM IC's were returned to the 100-series logic board (the chips are socketed), and the machine was powered up with the new voltage regulation in place.
 The -9V power supply was checked again, and stood steady at the correct voltage.
 Sadly, though, once powered up, the machine was still not completely healthy.

 A vintage Wang photo of a technician working on a Wang 100-Series Main Logic Board